 The best content for your firm varies based on your audience.
 The key is to create educational content your customers can enjoy, so they have a better understanding of why they should work with you.

 If you want to personalize your brand to customers, then you need to pull back the curtain on your firm.
-The obvious thing to remember is that any sensitive materials cannot be on social media.
+The obvious thing to remember is that any sensitive materials cannot be in your social media posts.

 Behind-the-scenes shots of your paralegals and attorneys earn trust with your prospects.

 Customers want to know what type of service they buy.
-Often this means they want to see attorneys hard at work, and not wasting paying for you to play golf at 11 AM on a Tuesday.
+Often this means they want to see attorneys hard at work, and not wasting time to play golf at 11 AM on a Tuesday.

 Unless of course, you represent Golf Clubs.
 Then, by all means, take as many photos as you can playing golf.